ybradford/Pheno_odk_test/src/ontology/README-editors.md

 to regenerate imports.

 Note: the foo_terms.txt file may include 'starter' classes seeded from the ontology starter kit.
 It is safe to remove these.

+## Design patterns

+You can automate (class) term generation from design patterns by placing DOSDP yaml file and tsv files under src/patterns.
+Any pair of files in this folder that share a name (apart from the extension) are assumed to be a DOSDP design pattern and a corresponding tsv specifying terms to add.

+Design patterns can be used to maintain and generate complete terms (names, definitions, synonyms etc) or to generate logical axioms only, with other axioms being maintained in editors file.
+This can be specified on a per-term basis in the TSV file.

+Design pattern docs are checked for validity via Travis, but can be tested locally using

+`./run.sh make patterns`

+In addition to running standard tests, this command generates an owl file (`src/patterns/pattern.owl`), which demonstrates the relationships between design patterns.

+To compile design patterns to terms run:

+`./run.sh make ../patterns/definitions.owl`

+This generates a file (`src/patterns/definitions.owl`) which is imported into the editors file.

 ## Release Manager notes